JeffreyRodriguez/Liberator12k/Receiver/Lower/Trigger.md

 sear downward when the trigger is pulled.
 A central support tab (Chocolate) keeps the sear and its return spring (not pictured) oriented vertically.

-A compression spring located below the sear, and pushes the sear into the upward position, driving the trigger forward via the sear pin.
+A compression spring located below the sear pushes the sear into the upward position, driving the trigger forward via the sear pin.

 ## Bill of Materials